Income tax in Argentina

 Tax on Personal Assets (Impuesto sobre los bienes personales)

-Residents are liable to pay this tax on their net wealth, and the tax on personal assets is levied at a flat rate of 0.25%.
+Residents are liable to pay this tax on their net wealth, and the tax on personal assets is levied at progressive rates, from 0.25% to 0.75%.

 Local governments also assess the cadastral value of the real estate and levy a real estate tax.
 The taxable base for the local taxes will not exceed 80% of the property´s market value.
 The tax rates are 1.20% for rural properties, 1.35% for sub-rural and sub-urban properties, and 1.50% for urban properties.